gerold-penz/bun-sqlite-key-value/README.md

 Finally, the modified "Map Object" is written back to the database.
 Inspired by: https://docs.keydb.dev/docs/commands/#hset

+Do not use it with several large amounts of data or blobs.
+This is because the entire data record with all fields is always read and written.
+It is better to use `setValues()` and `getValues()` for large amounts of data.

 ### key

 The key must be a string.